English Learning Strands

 We aim to develop the children’s ability to produce well structured, detailed writing in which the meaning is made clear and which engages the interest of the reader.
 Attention is paid throughout the school to the formal structures of English, grammatical detail, punctuation and spelling.
 Our approach to teaching writing covers the ‘transcription’ and ‘composition’ requirements of The National Curriculum (2014)

-These strategies are embedded into the ‘Power of Reading’ programme developed by the Centre for Literacy in Primary Education (CLPE) and The Literacy Tree Planning Documents, whereby a range of different context writing tasks are based on a text.
-Both strategies allow children to have the opportunity to ‘explore high quality texts in depth, enhancing reading comprehension and providing meaningful contexts and purposes for writing’.
+These strategies are embedded into The Literacy Tree Planning Documents, whereby a range of different context writing tasks are based on a text.
+This allows children to have the opportunity to ‘explore high quality texts in depth, enhancing reading comprehension and providing meaningful contexts and purposes for writing’.
 We also recognize the importance in developing spoken language, therefore opportunities to develop spoken language skills are planned for within English lessons and across the wider curriculum.
 These include include: talk partners, storytelling, roleplay and debating within lesson.
 The teaching of this programme is flexible and class teachers apply their own creativity to cover the objectives stated in the National Curriculum.

 Teachers model writing composition skills and the use of phonics and spelling strategies in shared writing sessions.
 Children have opportunities to write at length in regular ‘Big Write’ extended independent writing sessions; applying their taught skills to an unsupported piece of writing.